This page discusses D visas for crewmen.

-The first exception allows alien crewman to load or unload hazardous cargoes for which the U.S. Department of Transportation has issued appropriate safety and environmental regulations.
+The first exception allows alien crewman with D visas to load or unload hazardous cargoes for which the U.S. Department of Transportation has issued appropriate safety and environmental regulations.

 Professional and Knowledgeable Law Firm